The tangent space to the space of 0-cycles: K ahler differentials and spaces of -cycles

 and

 at the point $P$.

 The latter stalk is not, however, a tangent space to $\bcX $ at $P$.
-To achieve an honest tangent space we need to observe that, whenever $\bcN _P$ is cofiltered for each $P$, the site $\bcX _{\Nis \mhyphen \et \mhyphen \type }$ is locally ringed in the sense of the definition appearing in Exercise 13.9 on page 512 in \cite{SGA4-1} (see page 313 in the newly typeset version), as well as in the sense of a sightly different Definition 18.39.4 in \cite{StacksProject}.
+To achieve an honest tangent space we need to observe that, whenever $\bcN _P$ is cofiltered for each $P$, the site $\bcX _{\Nis \mhyphen \et \mhyphen \type }$ is locally ringed in the sense of the definition appearing in Exercise 13.9 on page 512 in \cite{SGA4-1} (see page 313 in the newly typeset version), as well as in the sense of a sightly different Tag 04EU in \cite{StacksProject}.
 Indeed, any scheme $U$ is a locally ring site with enough points.
-Applying Lemma 18.39.2 in loc.cit we see that for any Zariski open subset $V$ in $U$ and for any function $\bcO _U(V)$ there exists an open covering $V=\cup V_i$ of the set $V$ such that for each index $i$ either $f|_{V_i}$ is invertible or $(1-f)|_{V_i}$ is invertible.
+Applying Tag 04ET in \cite{StacksProject}, we see that for any Zariski open subset $V$ in $U$ and for any function $\bcO _U(V)$ there exists an open covering $V=\cup V_i$ of the set $V$ such that for each index $i$ either $f|_{V_i}$ is invertible or $(1-f)|_{V_i}$ is invertible.
 If now $U\to \bcX $ is an \'etale morphism from a scheme $U$ to $\bcX $ over $S$, with regard to the atlas on $\bcX $, since

-we obtain item (1) of Lemma 18.39.1 in \cite{StacksProject}, and the condition (18.39.2.1) in loc.cit. is obvious.
+we obtain item (1) of Tag 04ES in \cite{StacksProject}, and the condition (1) in Tag 04ET is obvious.

 Now, since the site $\bcX _{\Nis \mhyphen \et \mhyphen \type }$ is locally ringed, we consider the maximal ideal

 and let

 be the residue field of the locally ring site at the point $P$.
 Then we also have two vector spaces